 At times your child’s teachers may contact you to suggest particular activities or practise your child could complete as part of their home learning.
 If you have any further questions about home learning for your children, please feel free to contact their whānau teacher.

 In Harakeke Hub we don’t have a set time to visit the library each week.
 The library is simply seen as an extension of our hub, and students are around the library every day.
 We have a self-issue system in the library, using an RFID system.
 This means all students can issue and return books themselves at any time.
 Our library is open from 8:30am and remains open for a while after school.
 Students can also use the library during lunch time.

 We encourage all students to have a book ‘on the go’ at all times, meaning they always have books they are reading at home and at school.
 They can issue multiple books at a time and can keep books in their tote tray to read at school, and take some home.
 Students can also re-issue books, if they are prompted to return them before they have finished reading them.

-If any books are lost or damaged, please contact Angela Johnston ([email protected]).
+If any books are lost or damaged, please contact our librarian, Rachel Lord ([email protected]).
 Our student-run system can mean that at times books can go missing in the system or be incorrectly returned.
 If you receive messages about missing books that you think you do not have at home, please contact Angela (see above) or your child’s whānau teacher to resolve the situation.